NathanKewley/lolite/README.md

 ---
 bicep_path: storage_account.bicep

+pre_hooks:
+  PythonScript: scripts/test_python_hook.py

 params:
   storageName: storagetestlolit1
   containerName: blog
   skuName: Standard_LRS
   location: Ref:Subscription_1.Resource_Group_1.config2:storageLocation

+post_hooks:
+  BashScript: scripts/test_bash_hook.sh

 ```

 The `bicep_path` here points to the template in the `bicep/` folder of the project.
 This bicep template is then deployed using the provided `params` block to the subscription and resource group determined by the configuration files path.

+`pre_hooks` and `post_hooks` allow you to specify external scripts that should be run before or after the bicep deplloyment respectivly.
+If A hook returns a non-success code deployment will be terminated.
+At current there is only support for `Python3` scripts and `Bash` scripts. `pre_commit` and `post_commit` Hooks are both optional optional.

 #### Referencing Other Deployment Outputs